hemantsonu20/jsonviewer-filecompare/README.md

 # daily-util
 A swing application which provides some handy-tools/

-Currently this tools have following faetures available.
+Currently this tools have following features available.
 * JSON Viewer
 * Base64 Encoder/Decoder
 * URL Encoder/Decoder